danbev/learning-assembly/arm/README.md

     ldr     x1, =msg
 ```

-The following example loads the address in r0 into ra:
+The following example loads the value found in the memory location in r0 into
+ra:
 ```assembly
     ldr     ra, [r0]
 ```